rladies/rladiesguide/content/coordination/onboarding/index.en.md

 Hi \<\<first name\>\>,

 Thanks for sending through the updated list of organisers.
 I sent the invites to the new organisers to join the R-Ladies Community Slack.
+The new organizers should fill in the following [form](https://airtable.com/appM6GuE0Jl1UI9qx/pagEczcfwQdkN4SHN/form).
+Once submitted, we’ll invite them to join the Slack workspace dedicated to R-Ladies organizers.

 We keep information about chapters and organisers on this list on
 GitHub: